SAGNIK713422/TravelBharat/README.md

 - Nearby attractions
 - Location

-MongoDB Atlas is used for the deployed application.
+The deployed application uses MongoDB Atlas.

 ---

 ## 🧪 Testing

-The application was tested across its major features, including:
+The application was tested for its major features, including:

 - Admin authentication
 - JWT authorization